 When they’ve grown enough for transplanting, do it carefully as the roots aren’t very solid at this stage.

 For this stage, the best growing medium is peat moss mixed with sand and perlite.

 You can order serviceberry seeds online below:

 The link above is an Amazon affiliates link.
 As an Amazon Associate, eco-friendly income earns from qualifying purchases.
 Your support will help us continue to provide quality content on plant propagation and identification.

 How to Ready Saskatoon Serviceberry for Sale

-Saskatoon serviceberry grow relatively slow, you have to be patient with them but they are an awesome berry producing plant after all, well worth it!
+Saskatoon serviceberry grows relatively slow, you have to be patient with them but they are an awesome berry-producing plant after all, well worth it!